 What Is Next?

 This intervention is not the end of my story.
-I expect to feel better and become stable enough to become stronger and more resilient.
+I expect to feel better.
+I intend to become stronger and more resilient.
 There is much more to be learned about my condition and how it affects me and others like me.
 I look forward to talking with you about my investigation and showcasing what my medical dream team has to offer the future of medicine.

 Want to talk about it?